 What to wear during EMS training

-Just like a typical workout, EMS training has a lot of movements and motion.
-Wear a comfortable, stretchable and cool tight fit fabric to allow flexibility.
+Just like a typical workout, EMS training has a lot of movements and motions.
+Wear a comfortable, stretchable and cool tight-fit fabric to allow flexibility.
 Women can wear a wire-free sports bra under the vest.
 EMS training suits are antimicrobial and washable.

-With the present popularity of EMS training, it’s important to sign up with a reliable EMS training studio or fitness centre offering EMS training who are not only certified to conduct this specialised exercise program but also enforcing strict hygiene standards especially when it comes to the exercise equipment, the EMS training suit and other accessories.
-Does the studio have plenty of units enough to accomodate the number of clients using the device for the training?
+With the present popularity of EMS training, it’s important to sign up with a reliable EMS training studio or fitness centre offering EMS training who are not only certified to conduct this specialised exercise program but also enforces strict hygiene standards, especially when it comes to the exercise equipment, the EMS training suit and other accessories.
+Does the studio have plenty of units enough to accommodate the number of clients using the device for training?
 Check for transparency on how often they disinfect the equipment.